 The averaging process with which the radial profiles are obtained from the local profiles in Eqs.~\ref{eq:vialpha}-\ref{eq:jialpha} is described in Appendix \ref{appendix}.
 The derivation in Appendix \ref{appendix} shows that the $j_{i}(r)=c_{i}(r)v_{i}(r)$ relation holds for the averaged profiles as well.

-The current, $I_{i}$, can be computed by integrating the current density over the pore’s cross section.
+The particle current, $J_{i}$, can be computed by integrating the current density over the pore’s cross section.
 Alternatively, it can be obtained by counting ion crossings through predefined planes.
 The currents calculated from the two methods agree well.
 Charge current is defined as $I_{i}=q_{i}J_{i}$.

-The ratio of currents for cations and anions is defined as cation selectivity of the pore (or, more briefly, pore selectivity):
+The ratio of charge currents for cations and anions is defined as cation selectivity of the pore (or, more briefly, pore selectivity):

-where $I_{i}^{\mathrm{P}}$ is the current of ion species $i$ measured in a pore simulation.
+where $I_{i}^{\mathrm{P}}$ is the charge current of ion species $i$ measured in a pore simulation.
 Similarly, we define

-where $I_{i}^{\mathrm{B}}$ are the corresponding currents obtained from a bulk simulation (taken from our previous study~\cite{salman_jml_2025}).
+where $I_{i}^{\mathrm{B}}$ are the corresponding charge currents obtained from a bulk simulation (taken from our previous study~\cite{salman_jml_2025}).

 Although it is not usual to call a bulk electrolyte selective, different diffusion constants (different interactions with water) lead to different conductivities in bulk.
 Therefore, for short, we may call $S_{+}^{\mathrm{B}}$ ``bulk selectivity'' and in practice it means bulk-like behavior from the point of view of selectivity.
 The purpose of introducing this quantity is to normalize pore selectivity; that is, to express the ability of the pore to distinguish between Ca$^{2+}$ and Cl$^{-}$ beyond their differing mobilities in bulk.
 This is characterized by the ratio